About Dubare Elephant Camp

 6. Chikliholi Reservoir: This dam is only 15-20 minutes from Elephant Camp.
 It is open every day from 8 AM to 5 PM.
 And this place is not even that famous for tourists to crowd it like other tourist spots in Coorg, Karnataka.
 So, this place is a complete relief for those who are searching for a peaceful location.

 The lush greenery around this reservoir becomes a good picnic spot.
 Even for those who love nature tourism, this reservoir is a hidden gem.
-While roaming around this area, tourists can check out the amazing sunsets, eat their favourite lunch or late evening snacks and do so much more with a bunch of friends together.
+While roaming around this area, tourists can check out the amazing sunsets, eat their favorite lunch or late evening snacks and do so much more with a bunch of friends together.

 Activities In & Near Dubare Elephant Camp